 - Mentor learning pod – tentatively slated for October.
 Date to be confirmed.

 - Other events and sessions – 1 hour a month from July to December 2022.

 Please note that as a Mentor, attendance for the MasterClass session, learning pod, and other events and sessions is not compulsory.
 However, we encourage Mentors to attend these events and sessions to make the most of their mentoring experience.

-Mentors will also be invited to attend the Programme closing event held on 8 December 2021.
+Mentors will also be invited to attend the Programme closing event held in December 2022.